Orbit274/odin-recipes/README.md

 ## About

-Basic website, made solely with html, shows the recipes for 3 delicious dishes
+Basic website which shows the recipes for 3 delicious dishes

 ## Recipes